How do HSC Internal Ranks affect your ATAR?

 Scaling adjusts marks based on the difficulty of each subject and the performance of all students across the state.
 This ensures fairness when comparing different subjects.

-Can You Recover from Poor Internals?
+Can You Recover from Poor Internal HSC Marks?

 Absolutely.
 Since internal and external marks are weighted equally, a strong HSC exam performance can significantly lift your final mark.
 For example: